SAP-archive/helm-broker/docs/10-addons-docs.md

 type: Details
 ---

-Using the Helm Broker, you can provide documentation for your addon and display it in the Console UI.
+Using Helm Broker, you can provide documentation for your addon and display it in the Console UI.
 There are two cases in which you may want to use this feature:

 - Providing documentation for your addon
 - Providing documentation for objects that appear after provisioning your addon